How to Achieve a Perfect Guitar Pedal Order

 Own The Room With A Reverb

-The reverb is the penultimate effects pedal in our guitar pedal signal chain order.
+The reverb is the penultimate effects pedal in our perfect guitar pedal order.
 Normally, some amps have a built-in reverb which gives you a very different sound than one going through an effects pedal.

 Built-in reverb can be simulated by using the send in send out method through the FX loop at the back of most high end amplifiers.
 But for those who can’t afford those types of amps, a good reverb pedal is the best alternative.